-A special thank you to three private fundholders within the GMACF umbrella: The Fayne & Joanne McGovern Milan Youth Fund, the Armitage/Brainard Milan Beautification Endowment Fund, and the Donald E. Harkness Community Enrichment Endowment Fund.
-Together they contributed more than $5000 toward grants this year, benefiting school supply needs, historical society maintenance, and an upcoming community garden space within the Aid in Milan organization.
+A special thank you to three community impact funds within the GMACF portfolio: The Fayne & Joanne McGovern Milan Youth Fund, the Armitage/Brainard Milan Beautification Endowment Fund, and the Donald E. Harkness Community Enrichment Endowment Fund.
+Together these funds extended the Foundation’s impact with additional grant funding benefiting school supply needs, historical asset maintenance, and community gardens.

-Todd Schultz – trustee and grant chairman – explained, “Since 2006, the first year grants were given until now, 2020, the GMACF has taken its role of supporting these organizations and programs very seriously and will continue to do so for many years to come.”
-In fact, the GMACF has awarded over $680,000 in grants and scholarships since its inception.
+Todd Schultz – Foundation VP and Grant Chairman – explained, “Since 2006 when the first grants were given, GMACF has taken its role of supporting these organizations and programs very seriously and will continue to do so for many years to come.”

 And they’re off!
 Who, you ask?
 The 15 Milan High School graduates that earned, and were awarded, Greater Milan Area Foundation (GMACF) scholarships this past spring.
 Back to school season means off to college and vocational school for these young adults, and the GMACF couldn’t be more proud to support them.